Frequently Asked Questions

 It is always the student’s responsibility to drop a class.
 If a student stops going to a course the instructor will likely not drop them from a course.
 Many departmental policies state that after a certain number of absences, students’ grades will be automatically lowered to an ‘F.’

 After the initial add/drop period during the first week of the semester, students may no longer drop a class penalty free.
 They may, however, still withdraw from the class until a set date mid-semester.
-Withdrawing from a class before the final day to withdraw free will not impact the student’s GPA.
-There will simply be a ‘W’ on the academic transcript.
-The exact last date to withdraw is listed in the academic calendar for that semester, which can be found here.
-Students may only withdraw from 16 credit hours during their undergraduate career.
+The student’s GPA will not be impacted unless they withdraw after the withdrawal period.
+If you withdraw from a class during the withdrawal period, there will simply be a ‘W’ on the academic transcript.
+The exact last date to withdraw is listed in the academic calendar for that semester, which can be found here

 If a student chooses to withdraw after the date listed in the academic calendar, they will receive a ‘WF’ on their transcript, which will impact their GPA as if they received an ‘F’ in the course.

-Students at UNCG can drop 16 hours worth of courses during their career at UNCG.
-However, students must complete 67% of the hours that they attempt at the beginning of the semester.
+Students can only withdraw from 16 hours worth of courses during their career at UNCG.
+Additionally, students must complete 67% of the hours that they attempt at the beginning of the semester.

 There are several possible reasons for not being able to sign up for classes.
-First, if it is not during the Add/Drop Period, double check if it is your scheduled registration period.
-Second, check on UNCGenie to see if there are any holds on your transcripts.
+First, double check if it is your scheduled registration period.
+Second, check on UNCGenie or Degree Works to see if there are any holds on your transcripts.
 Third, has the tuition deadline passed and you haven’t paid your fees?
 These are all possible reasons for not being able to sign up for classes.
-For further information call or email CASA ([email protected]).
+For further information call or email CASA (casa@uncg.edu).
 (Don’t forget to include your student ID# when communicating with UNCG faculty and staff.)

 Requirements